 This historic area of the province, west of Montréal, was not settled by white men until the early 19th century, and it remains a largely undeveloped region of lakes and forests.
 Don't miss Oméga Safari Park, just outside Montebello with its 1,500 acres inhabited by roaming bison, wapitis, black bear, boar and wolves, then continue on to the Parc National de Plaisance along the Ottawa River, to see flocks of Canada geese.
-In Montebello itself Manoir LouisJoseph-Papineau is a 19thcentury home filled with a collection of antiques and local artifacts.
-Map N5 • Oméga Park: 399 rte 323 N .
-Manoir Louis-Joseph-Papineau: 500 rue Notre-Dame.
-Montebello: Open May-Jun: 10am-5pm Wed-Sun; Jul-Aug: 10am-5pm daily; Sep-mid-Oct: 10am-5pm Wed-Sun; Adm
+In Montebello itself Manoir Louis-

+Joseph-Papineau is a 19th-century home filled with a collection of antiques and local artifacts. ⊗ Map N5 • Oméga Park: 399 rte 323 N • Manoir Louis-Joseph-Papineau: 500 rue Notre-Dame, Montebello; Open May-late Aug: 10am-5pm daily; late Aug-Oct: 10am-5pm Sat-Sun; Adm